 Here's how to tell if either of these two causes is the case:

 If a hardware component has failed:

-Tip: Some notebook computers have a physical switch to enable/disable the wireless adapter.
-Make sure this is in the "ON" position.
-The Wireless adapter may or may not appear in Device Manager when it is turned of at the switch.
+Tip: Some notebook computers have a physical switch to enable or disable the wireless adapter.
+Make sure this is in the

-Tip: Most notebook computers have a function key to toggle the wireless adapter on/off or toggle Bluetooth on/off in some combination.
-The Wireless adapter should appear in Device Manager, but may show as "Disabled" and cannot be enabled through the Device Manager options.
-If this is the case, try pressing the "Fn" and the function key to toggle the wireless settings.
+Tip: Most notebook computers have a function key to toggle the wireless adapter on and off or toggle Bluetooth on and off in some combination.
+The Wireless adapter should appear in Device Manager, but may show as Disabled and cannot be enabled through the Device Manager options.
+If this is the case, try pressing the FN and the function key to toggle the wireless settings.

 To enable the adapter, simply click the Enable Device button, as indicated above.
 If the Device Manager acknowledges the network adapter, try to reconnect to the network.